AddinDev/AddinDev/README.md

 As a Self-Taught Developer, Internet is my Teacher.
 \
 Almost forget to mention, I'm a beginner Blender 3D Artist.

+## Status
+- Central Jekardah
+- I'm an Intermediate iOS Developer, working on mobile with Swift(UI) and working on the back with firebase.
+- Fullstack iOS Developer Intern at DR Digital Indonesia.

 Reach me via:
 - <a href="mailto:addinofficebox@gmail.com">email</a>